 Consent - Knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Each party has the responsibility to make certain that the other has consented before engaging in the activity.
 The request of consent must be specific to each act and should be obtained with each new level of physical and/or sexual contact/conduct in any given interaction, regardless of who initiates it.
 For consent to be valid, there must be at the time of the act of sexual intercourse or sexual contact actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact.
 A person cannot consent if he or she is unable to understand what is happening or is disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs.
 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has engaged in nonconsensual conduct.
 Intoxication is not a defense against allegations that an individual has engaged in nonconsensual sexual conduct.
-Consent is the act of willingly and verbally agreeing to engage in specific sexual contact or conduct.
 Obtaining consent is an ongoing process in any sexual interaction.